 Our overhead body weight support system provides dynamic body weight support while patients practice walking, balance tasks, sit-to-stand transfers, open and closed-chain strengthening exercises, and even steps.
 This system is mounted to an overhead track, allowing for use within the parallel bars or outside of the bars when introducing an assistive device during gait training progression.
 The body weight support system provides a safe environment for patients to begin standing, transfer, and gait training.

-The SaeboMAS is a zero gravity upper extremity device used to facilitate or challenge the weakened shoulder during functional tasks, such as eating or combing your hair.
+The SaeboMAS is a zero-gravity upper extremity device used to facilitate or challenge the weakened shoulder during functional tasks, such as eating or combing your hair.
 This device is used with patients with neurological and orthopedic conditions resulting in shoulder weakness.
 The adjustable spring-based tension system offers variable levels of assistance as the patient’s strength improves and makes it easy to track and document progress.
-It can be used to increase strength, range of motion, motor control, and encourage neuroplasticity by allowing the opportunity for highly repetitive tasks.
+It can be used to increase strength, range of motion, and motor control and encourage neuroplasticity by allowing the opportunity for highly repetitive tasks.

-The BIONIK InMotionARMTM Robot is often used with the many patients who suffer from weakness in their upper extremities after a stroke.
-The ARM Robot helps patients utilize the strength they have to complete hundreds of repetitions in a fraction of the time of traditional exercise.
+The BIONIK InMotionARM™ Robot is often used with many patients who suffer from weakness in their upper extremities after a stroke.
+The ARM Robot helps patients utilize their strength to complete hundreds of repetitions in a fraction of the time of traditional exercise.
 Repetition is one of the most important factors when considering neuroplasticity and the brain’s ability to repair and relearn movements following a stroke.
-This evidence-based neurorehabilitation technology quietly monitors the patient’s movements during therapy while it gently assists where needed to help them complete various motor therapy activities.
+This evidence-based neurorehabilitation technology quietly monitors the patient’s movements during therapy while gently assisting where needed to help them complete various motor therapy activities.